prof-rossetti/internet-technologies/projects/freestyle/project.md

 If your project is a website or web app, it should ideally be hosted and available for public consumption over the Internet.
 Websites should be hosted via GitHub Pages, while web applications should be hosted on a Heroku server.
 If you need help deploying an application to Heroku, ask the professor for support.

-Your final project code should reside in a repository on GitHub (one per group).
-By the designated due date, submit the [Project Submission Form](https://forms.gle/pKhPM3N2zqMUisga9) and specify the URL of your project repository.
+Your final project code should reside in a repository on GitHub.
+By the designated due date, submit the [Project Submission Form](https://forms.gle/pKhPM3N2zqMUisga9) (one per group) and specify the URL of your project repository.

 ### Presentation